mulesoft-consulting/mss-demo/README.md

 + You can sign up for a sfdc dev account here [Location](https://developer.salesforce.com/signup)

 ### Importing an Example into Studio
+This git repo contains 3 different Anypoint Studio projects mss, mss-order-api-sol and mss-order-consumer-sol.
+All of these have to be imported into studio idividually.
+Start by importing the mss project which is the starting point for this example.
+The other two mss-order-api-sol and mss-order-consumer-sol are more solutions for the excercise part of this.
 Mule Studio offers several ways to import a project into the workspace, for instance:

 + Anypoint Studio generated Deployable Archive (.zip)